CraigChamberlain/SolarLunarDate/docs/my-calendar.md

         ```{SolarYear}-{FullMoonsOfYTD}-{Phase of Moon in 1/8ths of Moon}
         e.g 2018-10-1/2```

-        Finally I would really like to include some notion of geographic location, particularly tide which is experience heterogeneously across on the surface of the earth.
+        Finally I would really like to include some notion of geographic location, particularly tide which is experienced heterogeneously across the surface of the earth.

         This may be displayed as follows but would perhaps include co-ordinates in the object.